JeffreySarnoff/ArbNumerics.jl/docs/src/precisions.md

 it more resiliant to gross widening.

-## Reliability and Production Work
+## Reliability and Production

-For production work `setextrabits` should be used only at the start.
+When computing for production or for presentation, it is __important__ that you use `setextrabits` once and that happen only at the start.

-Reliabile computations presume you not alter it midstream.
+- Reliabile computations presume you not alter it midstream.

 ## finding precisions